 6. Section 10.1 should be deleted in its entirety and replaced with the following text:

-10.1 When reasonable grounds for insecurity of payment or title to the Gas arise, either party (the “Requesting Party”) may demand adequate assurance of performance from the other party (the “Affected Party”).
+10.1 If at any time during the term of this Contract a Triggering Event (as defined in Section 10.1.1) should occur, either party (the “Requesting Party”) may demand adequate assurance of performance from the other party (the “Affected Party”).
 Adequate assurance shall mean sufficient security in the form and for the term reasonably specified by Requesting Party, including, but not limited to, a standby irrevocable letter of credit (in form and substance and from a commercial U.S. bank acceptable to Requesting Party in its sole discretion), a prepayment, a security interest in an asset acceptable to Requesting Party, a performance bond or a guarantee by an entity that is acceptable to Requesting Party in its sole discretion.
-In the event either party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) fail to make any payment on the date due; (iii) file a petition or otherwise commence, authorize, or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors or have such petition filed or proceeding commenced against it; (iv) otherwise become bankrupt or insolvent (however evidenced); (v) be unable to pay its debts as they fall due; or (vi) fail to provide Requesting Party with adequate assurance in accordance with this Section 10 in an amount and form acceptable to Requesting Party in its sole discretion within seventy-two (72) hours of a demand therefore; then Requesting Party shall have the right to either withhold and/or suspend deliveries of Gas or payment upon no less than one (1) Business Day of written notice, and/or establish a date on which this Contract shall terminate if such default is not cured (“Early Termination Date”) upon giving two (2) Business Days of written notice to Affected Party; provided that upon the occurrence of a default listed in items (iii) and (iv) of Section 10.1 hereof, as it may apply to any party, this Contract shall automatically terminate, without notice, as if an Early Termination Date has been immediately declared (in which case, the Day of such automatic termination shall be the Early Termination Date).
+In the event either party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) fail to make any payment on the date due; (iii) file a petition or otherwise commence, authorize, or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors or have such petition filed or proceeding commenced against it; (iv) otherwise become bankrupt or insolvent (however evidenced); (v) be unable to pay its debts as they fall due; or (vi) fail to provide Requesting Party with adequate assurance in accordance with this Section 10 in an amount and form acceptable to Requesting Party in its sole discretion within seventy-two (72) hours of a demand therefore; then Requesting Party shall have the right to either withhold and/or suspend deliveries of Gas or payment upon no less than one (1) Business Day of written notice, and/or establish a date on which this Contract shall terminate if such default is not cured (“Early Termination Date”) upon giving two (2) Business Days of written notice to Affected Party.
 Seller may immediately suspend deliveries to Buyer hereunder in the event Buyer has not paid any amount due Seller hereunder on or before the second Business Day following the date such payment is due.
 The non-defaulting party’s rights under this Section 10 are in addition to any and all other remedies available hereunder.
 The parties specifically agree that this Contract and all Transactions pursuant hereto are “forward contracts” as such term is defined in the United States Bankruptcy Code, 11 U.S.C.
 Section 101(25).